• Two rows of houses are facing each other with a road in the middle. Cars are parked along the road.

 Your service charge letters

-Your service charge letter will be sent in February or March or on the anniversary of your lease and will set out:
+Your service charge letter will be either sent to you in February or March, or on the anniversary of your lease, and will set out:

 • your service charge for the coming year